TensorNetwork/tensornetwork.org/src/about/index.md

 ### About the Tensor Network

-The goal of the Tensor Network website is to serve as a community review article or textbook focused on tensor network algorithms, applications, and software.
+The Tensor Network is intended to be an open-source review article focused on tensor network algorithms, applications, and software.

 Tensor networks are already a well developed subject, but many key advances appear in appendices of specialized papers or in little-known preprints, typically using domain-specific terminology and notation.
-Excellent review articles have been written to synthesize the tensor network literature, but these articles have the drawback of being static objects representing the perspective of one group of authors.
+Excellent review articles have been written to synthesize the tensor network literature, but these articles have the drawback of being static and representing the perspective of one group of authors.

-Though every page of this website is editable, it is not a wiki per se.
+Every page of this website is editable, but it is not a wiki per se.
 Instead, it is an "open source website", similar to open source software.
 Improvements to the site are managed through Github ([link to Github repository](https://github.com/TensorNetwork/tensornetwork.org))